The term Polymorphism gets derived from the Greek word where poly + morphos where poly means many and morphos means forms.

 Static Polymorphism

-In static polymorphism or early binding, there you will get two subcategories like:
+In static Polymorphism or early binding, there you will get two subcategories:

-- Function overloading which is the process of using the same name for two or more functions.
+- Function overloading is the process of using the same name for two or more functions.

-- Operator overloading which is the process of using the same operator for two or more operands.
+- Operator overloading is the process of using the same operator for two or more operands.

 Code Snippet for Function Overloading